primolg/NS-Meetup-original/README.md

 This is an application I'm developing to help people coordinate meetups using dutch public transit.
-As of right now I'm building out the trip planner, maintenence checker, and other basic public transit app functionality, which will be followed by a system to share trips and set meeting points based on nearby businesses, sites, etc. near the given trip destination.
+As of right now I'm building the trip planner, maintenence checker, and other basic public transit app functionality, which will be followed by a system to share trips and set meeting points based on businesses, sites, etc. near the given trip destination.
-I'm making this in hopes of taking out the guesswork of meeting up in or near stations.